bitcoinops/bitcoinops.github.io/_topics/en/uneconomical-outputs.md

   - title: "BDK #689 allows a wallet to create a transaction that violates the dust limit"
     url: /en/newsletters/2022/09/07/#bdk-689

+  - title: "Discussion about allowing uneconomical outputs that are part of a transaction package"
+    url: /en/newsletters/2022/10/05/#ephemeral-dust

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Dust attacks (output linking)